Method of production - Caught at sea

 There is 5% observer coverage for vessels over 20m.

-In the North Pacific Ocean (NPO), swordfish are mostly caught in mixed species longline fisheries, although there are some significant drift net and set net fisheries in Japan and USA.
-The largest catches have been taken by Japan for more than five decades.
-Since about 1990, however, the combined catches of other nations (Chinese-Taipei, Mexico, Korea and USA) have approached the Japanese tonnage in several years.
-Longlining is a less fuel intensive method of fishing; however, pelagic longline fisheries for swordfish are associated with high levels of bycatch of vulnerable species including: shark, turtles, sea birds and other billfish.
+In the western central North Pacific Ocean, swordfish are mostly caught in mixed species longline fisheries, although there are some significant drift net and set net fisheries in Japan and USA.
+The largest catches have been taken by Japan for more than five decades, however in recent years this has reduced (to a little over 4,000t) and the Taiwanese catch has increased to nearly the same level (3,600t).
+The USA has average approximately 1,600t in recent years with lesser amounts taken by a wide range of Pacific countries.
+Pelagic longlining is associated with the bycatch of vulnerable species including: shark, turtles, sea birds and other billfish.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.